fhem/fhem-rhasspy/README.md

 FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
 Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

 fhem-rhasspy is based on the [Snips-Module](https://github.com/Thyraz/Snips-Fhem).
 Thanks to Thyraz, who did all the groundwork with his!

+Regarding dialogues, keep in mind that RHASSPY heavily relies on the mechanisms as described in [https://rhasspy.readthedocs.io/en/latest/reference/#dialogue-manager](Rhasspy Dialogue Manager documentation).
+So don't expect these parts to work if you configured Rhasspy to use other dialogue management options than Rhasspy's own dialogue management.

 ## Installation of FHEM-rhasspy
 Be sure to use an up-to-date version of FHEM, because some of the features require actual FHEM-components to work.
 So update FHEM before installing FHEM-rhasspy.\